kenmcmil/dslabs/handout-files/README.md

 #### WSL 2
-On older versions of Windows, you will need to install [vcXsrv](https://sourceforge.net/projects/vcxsrv/) or a similar X server to be able to run the new visual debugger from WSL 2.
+On older versions of Windows, you will need to install [vcXsrv](https://sourceforge.net/projects/vcxsrv/) or a similar X server to be able to run the visual debugger from WSL 2.

 Then, configure your `.bashrc` in Ubuntu with these settings
 ```bash